utep-cs-systems-courses/arch1-project2-mherr305/project/README.md

 In order to run the program, you should go to the button_demo directory and type the command "make load".
-Wait a couple of seconds and the msp430 will ract to the switches as described above.
+Wait a couple of seconds and the msp430 will react to the switches as described above.